netsensei/colada/_drafts/2014-09-30-symfony-depenceny-injection.markdown

 ?>
 {% endhighlight php %}

 The comments should be self explanatory.
-Note that the code is going to load of a file called <code>services.yml</code> which can found in the <code>config/</code> folder.
+Note that the code is going to load of a file called <code class="ihl">services.yml</code> which can found in the <code class="ihl">config/</code> folder.
 This file does two specific things:

 * It registers all the project specific classes
 * It defines all the classes/libraries these classes depend on.

 The other noteworthy thing are the last two lines.
-First, an instance of the <code>airlines.main</code> service, which is defined in the YAML file, is being instantiated, and then its' <code>run()</code> method is invoked which will set the entire application in motion.
+First, an instance of the <code class="ihl">airlines.main</code> service, which is defined in the YAML file, is being instantiated, and then its' <code class="ihl">run()</code> method is invoked which will set the entire application in motion.

 ## The service or DI container